msorens/DocTreeGenerator/README.md

 Installation
 ----------
-1. Unzip DocTreeGenerator-master.zip into your PowerShell Modules directory ($env:UserProfile\Documents\WindowsPowerShell\Modules) and drop the "-master" suffix on the extracted folder.
+1. If you have Windows 10 or later (or have updated your PS 3 or 4 environment with PowerShellGet), you can just run `Install-Module -Name DocTreeGenerator` to install this module.
+Otherwise, you can download it from GitHub.
+After downloading, unzip DocTreeGenerator-master.zip into your PowerShell Modules directory ($env:UserProfile\Documents\WindowsPowerShell\Modules) and drop the "-master" suffix on the extracted folder.
 2. Import the module in your profile or import it manually: `Import-Module DocTreeGenerator`

 Usage